 Main courses

 You might have heard of Wiener Schnitzel pork cutlets, which are the bread and butter of the Viennese meat-eating diet.
-But traditional local fare also includes many other delights.
+But traditional local fare also includes other delights.
 For example:

 - Tafelspitz: a boiled beef dish and a favourite of Emperor Franz Joseph